veonlok/veonlok/README.md

 <h2>Hi I'm Veon :)</h2>
 <hr>

-I'm Veon Lok, a year 2 student in Singapore Polytechnic, pursuing a Diploma in Applied AI and Analytics.
-I enjoy summarising lengthy spreadsheets into valuable insights to understand the present and future.
+I'm Veon Lok.
+I've just graduated from Singapore Polytechnic where I pursued the Diploma in Applied AI and Analytics.
+I find joy in summarising lengthy spreadsheets into valuable insights to understand the present and future.
 - Aspiring Data Scientist
 - Currently learning Data Structures and Algorithms
 - Find out more about me [here](https://linktr.ee/veonlok)